sivanesh-murugasamy/Healthcare_Platform/README.md

 ---

-# 🙌 Credits

-Developed by **[Your Name]** as part of a full-stack assessment project.
+Developed by **Sivanesh M** as part of a full-stack assessment project.

----

-# 📄 License

-This project is open-source and free to use.